 The capture of knowledge and dissemination of lessons learned is seen as a key component of the project in order to provide maximum value for the investment of time, funding and labour.
-If the proposed project passes to full proposal development phase, a detailed schedule will be developed identifying key groups for whom lessons learned would be relevant, and the most effective ways of disseminating knowledge to them.
 This section outlines the proposed approach to disseminating knowledge and the key target groups.